-/

-Issue & Legislative Provisions Commentary

-Reference han a standard and a

-has a vote on each question to be decided and, if the votes are equal,

-the councillor (member) presiding

-also has a casting vote; and

-(d) if a councillor (member) present

-fails to vote, the councillor (member)

-is taken to have voted in the

-negative.

-Adjournment of (1) The majority of councillors Procedure for adjourning

-Meetings (LG present at a meeting of a local meetings if necessary

-Regulation Section 261) government may adjourn the meeting

-to a later hour of the same day or to

-a later day.

-(2) If a quorum is not present within

-15 minutes after the time appointed

-for a meeting, the meeting may be

-adjourned to a later hour or another

-day within 14 days after the day of adjournment, by-

-(a) a majority of the councillors

-present; or

-(b) if only 1 councillor is present-the

-councillor; or

-(c) if no councillors are present-the

-chief executive officer.

-Approval of Budget and (1) A local government must consider Requirements relating to the

-Budget Meeting the budget presented by the mayor development and approval of the

-Requirements (LG Act and, by resolution, adopt the budget annual budget.

-Section 107A) with or without amendment.

-(2) The mayor must give a copy of

-the budget, as proposed to be

-presented to the local government, to

-each councillor at least 2 weeks

-before the local government is to consider adopting the budget.

-(3) The local government must adopt

-a budget before 1 August in the

-financial year to which the budget

-relates.

-Setting of Annual Rates (2) A local government must decide, Requirement for rates and

-and Charges (LG Act by resolution at the local charges to be set each year at

-Section 94) government's budget meeting for a the annual budget meeting

-financial year, what rates and

-charges are to be levied for that

-financial year.

-Minutes of Meetings (1) The chief executive officer must Requirements for minuting of

-(LG Regulation Section ensure minutes of each meeting of a Council Meetings.

-261) Provisions apply to both Council and local government are taken under the The CEO will ensure that

-Committee Meetings supervision of the person presiding at the meeting.
-The CEO will ensure that minutes are taken and made

-Committee weetings (2) Minutes of each meeting must available as outlined in these

-(2) williages of each meeting must avaliable as bullined in these
+Issue & Legislative Reference Provisions Commentary has a vote on each question to be decided and, if the votes are equal, the councillor (member) presiding also has a casting vote; and (d) if a councillor (member) present fails to vote, the councillor (member) is taken to have voted in the negative.
+Adjournment of Meetings (LG Regulation Section 261) (1) The majority of councillors present at a meeting of a local government may adjourn the meeting to a later hour of the same day or to a later day.
+(2) If a quorum is not present within 15 minutes after the time appointed for a meeting, the meeting may be adjourned to a later hour or another day within 14 days after the day of adjournment, by- (a) a majority of the councillors present; or (b) if only 1 councillor is present-the councillor; or (c) if no councillors are present-the chief executive officer.
+Procedure for adjourning meetings if necessary Approval of Budget and Budget Meeting Requirements (LG Act Section 107A) A local government must consider the budget presented by the mayor and, by resolution, adopt the budget with or without amendment.
+The mayor must give a copy of the budget, as proposed to be presented to the local government, to each councillor at least 2 weeks before the local government is to consider adopting the budget.
+The local government must adopt a budget before 1 August in the financial year to which the budget relates.
+Requirements relating to the development and approval of the annual budget.
+Setting of Annual Rates and Charges (LG Act Section 94) (2) A local government must decide, by resolution at the local government's budget meeting for a financial year, what rates and charges are to be levied for that financial year.
+Requirement for rates and charges to be set each year at the annual budget meeting Minutes of Meetings (LG Regulation Section 261) Provisions apply to both Council and Committee Meetings (1) The chief executive officer must ensure minutes of each meeting of a local government are taken under the supervision of the person presiding at the meeting.
+(2) Minutes of each meeting must Requirements for minuting of Council Meetings.
+The CEO will ensure that minutes are taken and made available as outlined in these